Implementation Strategy Best Practices

 What Are Implementation Strategy Best Practices?

 The Implementation Strategy Best Practices project supports the uptake of evidence-based HIV services and interventions by disseminating effective implementation strategies.
-To achieve this, ISCI researchers created the Best Practices Tool, which is a list of criteria and an application process to identify high-quality replicable strategies.
+To achieve this, ISCI researchers created the Best Practices Tool, which is a list of criteria and an application process to identify high-quality, replicable strategies.

 Understanding the Best Practices Tool